Broccoli is not only delicious, but also full of nutritional values. Broccoli contains only a few calories, but all the more vitamins

 3. Fried broccoli

-The green cabbage is also great for sautéing, for example in Asian stir-fry dishes.
-Briefly rinsed, it is added to the rest of the dish at the end of the cooking time and is only briefly fried.
+The green cabbage is also ideal for frying, for example in Asian stir-fries.
+Rinsed briefly, it is added to the rest of the dish at the end of the cooking time and is only fried briefly.

 Tip: Do not wash the broccoli too much so that the florets do not break.